NDabiran/OSSBNN/README.md

-# 🔒 The code and data will be made publicly available after the journal review process is complete.
+# 🔒 The code and data will be made publicly available after the journal review process is completed.

 # OPTIMAL SPARSITY STRUCTURED BAYESIAN NEURAL NETWORK